Baby monitor guides

 1

-The first guides explain what an online baby monitor changes compared with a classic radio monitor and when two smartphones really make sense.
+The first guides explain what an online baby monitor does differently from a classic radio unit and when two smartphones really make sense.

 2

-Privacy, secure pairing, and permissions come next because those questions should never be treated as secondary inside a nursery.
+Privacy, secure pairing, and permissions come next because those questions should not be afterthoughts in the nursery.

 3

-Go deeper into tech only where it helps
+Go deeper into technology only where it helps

-The network and WebRTC guides translate technical terms into real parent decisions instead of developer jargon.
+The network and WebRTC guides turn technical terms into real parent decisions, not developer jargon.

 Suggested reading order

-Begin with online baby monitors, continue with phone as a baby monitor, then use the safety and technology chapters according to the question you need answered.
+Begin with online baby monitors, then read phone as a baby monitor.
+After that, use the safety and technology chapters for the questions you still have.

-The guides are now grouped by parent questions instead of one flat list.
-If you first need to understand whether an online baby monitor fits your routine, start in the basics.
-If you distrust an app, jump straight to privacy, pairing, and permissions.
-And once the setup exists, the network and troubleshooting sections help with the hard real-world cases.
+The guides are grouped by the questions parents actually ask.
+If you want to know whether an online baby monitor fits your routine, start with the basics.
+If an app makes you uneasy, jump to privacy, pairing, and permissions.
+If your setup already exists, the network and troubleshooting pages cover the harder real-world cases.

 The structure follows the path parents actually take when assessing a baby monitor: understand the needed setup first, evaluate privacy and security next, and only then dive into technical details where they affect a real decision.